 - It is very easy to digest – generally, the human digests animal-based proteins faster and more efficiently compared to plant-based options.
 However, studies have shown that hemp protein is 91-98% digestible.
 This means you don’t have to work extra hard to focus on digesting hemp protein powder compared to soy protein.
 That said, some studies have found that heat can lower the digestibility of hemp proteins.
 So it’s a good practice to look for cold-pressed hemp protein to determine quality and premium digestibility.

 - Unsaturated Fats – hemp protein powder is an excellent way of unsaturated fat.
 Unsaturated fats are well-known to improve overall heart health.
 Furthermore, hemp seeds are known to contain a 3:1 ratio of omega 6 to omega 3 fatty acids.
 This allows you to balance the typically unhealthy and unbalanced Western diet.
-Due to this fact, you should keep hemp protein powder inside the fridge to keep it from spoiling.
+Due to this fact, you should keep supplement inside the fridge to keep it from spoiling.

 Here are some other benefits of hemp protein you’ll appreciate: